NeoLegends/sutp/standard/SUTP.md

 Reliability in SUTP is accomplished by using 'SACK Chunk' and timeouts.

-At the beginning of a new connection a sending timeout, maximum waiting time and a receiving timeout are defined.
+At the beginning of a new connection a sending timeout, maximum waiting time and a receiving timeout are defined (standard values independent of the connection may be used).
 The sending timeout determines how long a sending side waits for an acknowledegment, before sending the segment again.
 The maximum waiting time determines how long a sending side waits for an acknowledgement before the connection will be aborted.
 It ultimately determines how often a certain segment can be sent again.
-The receiving timout determines how long a receiving side waits for an unsuccesfully sent segment before it negativelyy acknowledges it.
+The receiving timout determines how long a receiving side waits for an unsuccesfully sent segment before it negatively acknowledges it.
-The maximum waiting time SHOULD ne greater than the sending timeout and the sending timeout SHOULD be greater than the roundtriptime.
+The maximum waiting time SHOULD be greater than the sending timeout and the sending timeout SHOULD be greater than the roundtriptime.

 A SUTP instance can be both sending and receiving side at the same time.

-### List of chunks not being specifically acknowledged <a name="no-ACK-List"></a>

-1. `SACK Chunk`

 ### Receiving Side